mdn/content/files/en-us/web/api/xmlhttprequest/setattributionreporting/index.md

 - `options`
   - : An object providing attribution reporting options, which includes the following properties:
     - `eventSourceEligible`
       - : A boolean.
-If set to `true`, a successful request will trigger an attribution source event.
-If set to `false`, it won't.
+If set to `true`, the request's response is eligible to register an attribution source.
+If set to `false`, it isn't.
     - `triggerEligible`
       - : A boolean.
-If set to `true`, a successful request will trigger an attribution trigger event.
-If set to `false`, it won't.
+If set to `true`, the request's response is eligible to register an attribution trigger.
+If set to `false`, it isn't.

 ### Return value